nikolas-claussen/blender-tissue-cartography/README.md

     or simply download the code as a .zip file and unpack it (green button “Code”).

-4. Create a `conda` environment with all python dependencies and install the `blender_tissue_cartography` module.
+4. Create a `conda` environment with all Python dependencies and install the `blender_tissue_cartography` module.
 Open a command window in the `blender-tissue-cartography` directory and type: